December 4, 2020

 The “I Survived” Story

-Additionally, we will keep our thoughts centered on a couple who didn’t need a pandemic to rob them of their material possessions.
+Let’s do this: Keep our thoughts centered on a couple who didn’t need a pandemic to rob them of their material possessions.
 Stranded at the time of the onset of labor with their first child, they were forced to take shelter among the animals, managing childbirth alone and figuring out how to survive.

 We love to read dramatic stories of women who gave birth assisted by family or paramedics because they couldn’t make it to the hospital.
 They are moving to us, scary circumstances in a world where we expect some level of comfort and quality medical care.